There are More Reasons to Visit Norway Pavilion at Epcot than Frozen (World Showcase)

 History of the Norway Pavilion at Epcot

-While the park itself opened in October of 1982, the Norway Pavilion at Epcot did not make its debut until 1988; which is pretty unique, considering that 9 of the current 11 standing pavilions have been with the park since opening day.
+While the park itself opened in October of 1982, the Norway Pavilion at Epcot did not make its debut until 1988.

 Another interesting fact about the Norway Pavilion’s history is how it was funded.